Ritik210/Game-of-Blocks/README.md

 # Game-of-Blocks
 This is a Unity 3D game.
-In which the player has to
+In which the player has to dodge

 YouTube link: https://www.youtube.com/watch?v=Stfbhx3txvc